On again, off again: Johnson & Knaus relationship now solid

 It left Knaus to now himself revisit the breakup of arguably the best driver-crew chief combination in NASCAR history.

-Johnson drove just one more season in NASCAR following the split, and Knaus was crew chief for another driver for just the one year.
+Johnson drove just two more seasons in NASCAR following the split, and Knaus was crew chief for another driver for the same length.
 He’s now management at Hendrick and the vice president of competition.

 “It was work, it was tough, right?
 I mean, we’ve gone through it and there was many a time we had to do maintenance on our relationship,” Knaus told AP.
 “But every relationship needs maintenance, period, and we went through an ebb and a flow throughout our career.
 Even when the times were good, they weren’t always good, right?”